nisapro-main/complete-junit5-course-project/README.md

 --------------------------------
  DESCRIPTION
 --------------------------------
-The project consists of writing interaction based tests against a simplified server side sub-system of an online flight reservation system.
+The project consists of writing state based tests against a simplified server side sub-system of an online flight reservation system.
-The main class of this sub-system is 'OnlineReservationSystem.Java'.
+The main class of this sub-system is 'ReservationManager.Java'.

 To make the project more realistic, this main class is deliberately poorly designed.
 As such, it is highly recommended that you use the powerful refactoring features of your preferred IDE (we recommend using IJ - pleasee see the IJ course) to improve the design and implementation of the sub-system as you write your tests.
+Let your Junit tests guide the design of your system.
+A simple way to do this is to reason about, desgin and implement the tests for your system and then refactor the production code.

 You should strive for nearly 100% test coverage due to the small size of this project.

-The following sources are provided:

-You can checkout the code using the url:

-Note: It's recommended that you create a github account if you don't have one.
-However this is optional: you can just download the entire project sources using the "zip" (for Windows) or "dmg" (for Mac)
+Note: It's recommended that you create a github account if you don't have one so that you can fork this project.
+However this is optional: you can just download the entire project sources using the "zip" (for Windows) or "dmg" (for Mac).

 --------------------------------
  COMPLETION STEPS
 --------------------------------
-1) Create the IJ project using the provided sources (see IJ course lesson X)
+1) Import this gradle project
-2) Given that this is a realistic scenario it is recommended that you refactor the main class to improve the overall design (DAO.java and Codec.java classes are provided to simplify your refactoring)
+2) Given that this is a realistic scenario it is recommended that you refactor the main class (ReservationManager) to improve the overall design
+(DAO.java and Codec.java classes are provided to simplify your refactoring)
 3) Write tests for at least the following scenarios (the more the better):